Milkdown/milkdown/gh-pages/pages/plugins/integrating-plugins/index.md

 # Integrating Plugins

-We provide some methods for users to integrate exists plugins of remark and prosemirror.
+We provide a method for users to integrate exists plugins of remark and prosemirror.

 ---